-Charles Aris vice president Sarah Becker recently sat down with WD Lab Grown Diamonds chief executive officer Sue Rechner to discuss her career in the world of private equity.
+Charles Aris vice president Sarah Becker sat down with WD Lab Grown Diamonds chief executive officer Sue Rechner to discuss her career in the world of private equity.
 Prior to joining WD Lab Grown Diamonds, Sue served as president of Merrell, a leader in the high-performance hiking boot category.
 She previously served as president and chief executive officer of Confluence Outdoor, as well as chairman and CEO of Victorinox Swiss Army.

 Sarah Becker: What do you like most about being part of the private equity world?

 Sue Rechner: There are some definite positives.
 First, everyone always knows what the outcome needs to be; there’s rarely a change and there’s no question that optimizing stakeholder values is paramount.
 There’s a clear and consistent alignment on strategy, and while methodology may change due to market dynamics, strategy does not.
 Putting shareholders’ money to work to drive value – that’s the main goal.

 Second, well, it’s private.
 Unlike public companies, the ability to build and execute a strategic plan allows you to have more runway to execute that plan, make mistakes and recover because the only judge and jury is your board.
 You can focus on your mission and your team.

 Success in PE is very situational: Each and every organization has its own unique position and focus.
 I believe it’s incumbent on the PE firm and the portfolio company CEO to align on what success looks like when they sit down for the first time.
 Ask the big questions right up front: What does success look like?
 What’s going to get us the optimal exit?
 What’s the timeline?
 What are the key expectations?
 It’s important that anyone stepping into PE absolutely has this information at the start.

 As a successful female executive in private equity, what lessons have you learned and which challenges have you encountered?
 What advice would you give?